muammar/ml4chem/README.md

 - Free software <3.
 No secrets!
 Pull requests and additions are more than welcome!
 - Good documentation (I hope!).
 - Explicit and idiomatic: `mlchem.get_me_a_coffee()`.
-- Parallelization powered by dask <3.
+- Scalability.
+Powered by Dask <3.
 - [Messagepack serialization](https://msgpack.org/index.html).